kurutoga/OS/README.md

 # EXT2/3 Filesystem Driver

-- Works on 64-bit machine!
+- Works on 64-bit machine
 - Has support for direct, indirect, double-indirect blocks
-- So works on largest possible HD on ext2/3
+- Color coded mount points =)
 - Most of the code inspiration from Dr. K.C.
 Wang.